Identity Theft & Identity Fraud

 Identity theft and identity fraud are terms used to refer to all types of crime in which someone wrongfully obtains and uses another person's personal data in some way that involves fraud or deception, typically for economic gain.

-Identity theft is the taking of the victimís identity to obtain credit, credit cards from banks and retailers, steal money from the victimís existing accounts, apply for loans, establish accounts with utility companies, rent an apartment, file bankruptcy or obtain a job using the victimís name.
-The Impersonator steals thousands of dollars in the victimís name without the victim even knowing about it for months or even years.
-Recently criminals have been using the victimís identity to commit crimes ranging form traffic infractions to felonies.
+The Impersonator steals thousands of dollars in the victim's name without the victim even knowing about it for months or even years.
+Recently criminals have been using the victim's identity to commit crimes ranging form traffic infractions to felonies.

 Recovering from Identity Theft